 With so much going on at the conference, we can't cover everything here.
 Instead, we present some highlights as recalled by UPC staff members who attended.

-As in recent years, Unidata had a table set up for the AMS Student Conference Career Fair, held Saturday and Sunday evenings before the main conference exhibition hall opened.
+As in recent years, Unidata had a table set up for the Student Conference Career Fair, held Saturday and Sunday evenings before the main conference exhibition hall opened.
 Unidata's table attracted many visitors, with students interested in data and software available from Unidata as well as Unidata's Summer Internship program .
 We were fortunate that two of our 2019 summer interns, Jessica Blunt and Max Grover, were able to join Program Center staff at the table to talk with students and describe his experience working at Unidata.
 (Our third 2019 summer intern, Aodhan Sweeney, arrived at the conference later in the week.)

 Talks and Posters